 This sweet, 45 year-old woman came to our office with severe gingival enlargement and gum disease.

 For the first phase of treatment (disease control), we completed scaling and root planing, full mouth gingivectomy, and removal of several hopeless teeth that were beyond saving (due to severe bone loss).
 The photos below were taken just one week following disease control therapy.
 Note the extreme improvement in the health of her gums.
 Just 6 weeks after her initial therapy this lovely woman was laughing and smiling again!
 Now she is on a routine 3 month periodontal maintenance recall and wearing upper and lower partial dentures to replace her missing teeth.
-She no long has pain and continues to work on improving her oral health with optimal home care.
+She no longer has pain and continues to work on improving her oral health with optimal home care.

 Contact our office today to request an appointment or click below to book online.
 A team member will reach out to confirm your appointment.